Radar's In-Cluster Architecture: Outbound-Only, Scoped, Live by Default

 3. The data contract

-The question I always want asked and rarely get: what actually leaves the cluster?
+The question I always want asked and rarely get: what actually leaves the cluster, and when?

 A few things worth being explicit about.

 Secret values never leave.
-The agent lists Secrets so it can show you that a Secret named db-credentials exists and is mounted into a pod, but it does not read the data field.
+Radar lists Secrets so it can show you that a Secret named db-credentials exists and is mounted into a pod, but it does not read the data field.
 At the informer level, we strip the data before it enters the in-memory cache.
-If you try to "view" a Secret in the Radar UI, we show you the keys and type.
+If you "view" a Secret in the Radar UI, we show you the keys and type.
 We do not show the values.

-Logs, exec, and port-forward are on-demand only.
-When a user in the UI asks to tail a pod's logs, the Radar server signals the agent over the uplink, the agent opens a streaming read against pods/log, and the bytes flow back through the uplink to the user's browser.
+Logs, exec, and port-forward are streamed, not stored.
+When a user in the UI asks to tail a pod's logs, the Hub opens a stream through the WebSocket to in-cluster Radar, Radar opens a streaming read against pods/log, and the bytes flow back to the user's browser through that same stream.
 Nothing is written to disk on our side.
 When the user closes the tab, the stream closes.
 Same pattern for kubectl exec and kubectl port-forward equivalents.

 managedFields gets stripped.
 If you've ever looked at the raw JSON of a Kubernetes object, you know managedFields can be larger than the rest of the object combined.
-We strip it at informer callback time, before the object enters the cache.
-Saves memory on the agent and bytes on the wire.
+We strip it at informer callback time, before the object enters the in-cluster cache.
+That saves memory in-cluster and bytes on the wire when the resource flows out in response to a browser request.

 ConfigMaps can opt out via annotation.
-If you have ConfigMaps with sensitive content (which you shouldn't, but people do), annotate them with radarhq.io/redact: "true" and the agent treats them like Secrets - metadata only, values redacted before shipping.
+If you have ConfigMaps with sensitive content (which you shouldn't, but people do), annotate them with radarhq.io/redact: "true" and Radar treats them like Secrets - metadata only, values redacted at the boundary.

 4. Credentials: cluster bearer tokens over TLS

-Each cluster connection is bootstrapped with a bearer token issued from the Radar dashboard by an Admin.
-The raw token is shown in the dashboard exactly once at creation and only ever stored as a SHA-256 hash server-side, bound to one cluster record.
+Each cluster connection is bootstrapped with a bearer token issued from the Radar dashboard by an Owner.
+The raw token is shown exactly once at creation and only ever stored as a SHA-256 hash server-side, bound to one cluster record.

-On every connection, the agent presents the token over TLS; the Radar server hashes the presented value and compares it against the stored hash before opening the tunnel.
+On every connection, Radar presents the token over TLS; the Radar Cloud server hashes the presented value and compares it against the stored hash before opening the tunnel.
 There's no separate enrollment handshake and no client-cert material to manage in-cluster: the token itself is the long-lived credential.
-An Admin can rotate the token at any time from the dashboard, which invalidates the previous hash and forces the agent to reconnect with the new value.
+An Owner can rotate the token at any time from the dashboard, which invalidates the previous hash and forces Radar to reconnect with the new value.

-We don't handle your kubeconfig, your cloud credentials, or your cluster CA. The agent authenticates to the Kubernetes API using the projected ServiceAccount token that the kubelet gives it, same as any in-cluster controller.
+We don't handle your kubeconfig, your cloud credentials, or your cluster CA. Radar authenticates to the Kubernetes API using the projected ServiceAccount token that the kubelet gives it, same as any in-cluster controller.

-5. Blast radius: what happens if the agent is compromised
+5. Blast radius: what happens if Radar is compromised

-The worst case: someone gets code execution inside the agent pod.
+The worst case: someone gets code execution inside the Radar pod.
 What can they do?

 With the default read-only ClusterRole, they can read cluster state.
 That's a disclosure problem, not a destruction problem.
 They cannot scale workloads to zero, they cannot delete your PVCs, they cannot exec into pods and pivot.
 The ClusterRole is the ceiling.